floss-uz/standards/text/0006-license.md

 corresponding source code for any distributed software based on or linked to FLOSS Uzbekistan projects.

-# Benefits of Non-Permissive (Copyleft) Licensing over Permissive Licensing
+# III.
+Benefits of Non-Permissive (Copyleft) Licensing over Permissive Licensing

 The adoption of a non-permissive license like GPLv3, as opposed to permissive licenses (like MIT, BSD, or Apache 2.0), provides substantial benefits for